vlcn-io/cr-sqlite/README.md

 # Perf

-`cfsqlite` is currently 2-3x slower than base `sqlite`.
+`crsqlite` is currently 2-3x slower than base `sqlite`.
 I believe we can get perf to be near identical.
 The current bottlenecks are:

 1. The current database clock value is stored in a table and must be touched every write
 2. The site id of the database is stored in a table and queried every write